aclements/latexrun/README.md

 See LaTeX run.
 Run latexrun.

 latexrun fits LaTeX into a modern build environment.
-It hides LaTeX's circular dependencies, transforms errors into a standard and user-friendly format, and generally enables other tools to do what they do best.
+It hides LaTeX's circular dependencies, surfaces errors in a standard and user-friendly format, and generally enables other tools to do what they do best.

 Features